Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 This sets a timeout interval in seconds after which if no data has been received from the client.
 This indicates how long will the client be connected to the server with being idle.

+### LoginGraceTIme

+The server disconnects after this time if the user has not successfully login.
+If the value is 0, there is no time limit.
+The default value is 120.

+### MaxAuthTries

+This specifies the max number of authentication attempts permitted per connection.
+Once the number of failures reaches half this value, additional failures are logged.
+The default is 6.

+### MaxSessions

+Specifies the number of open sessions permitted per network connection